jacobtie/pr-shame-bot/README.md

 The GitHub application uses a web hook whenever a pull request is made on an installed repository.
 This web hook hits the single endpoint in this server.
 The server was built in Node.js with TypeScript and the express.js microframework.

-The server itself is deployed to heroku using a GitHub action on a merge to the `main` branch.
+The server itself is deployed to render on a merge to the `main` branch.